 The shrine of the Holy House of Loretto in Italy is a case in point.
 This building is alleged to be the very house the virgin Mary lived in Jerusalem.
 So how did it get to Italy?
 The Catholic Encyclopedia (13:454) explains:

 “Angels conveyed this House from Palestine to the town Tersato in Illyria in the year of salvation 1291 … Three years later, at the beginning of the pontificate of Boniface VIII, it was carried again by the ministry of angels and placed in a wood … where, having changed its station thrice in the course of a year, at length, by the will of God it took up its permanent position on this spot…”

-In Hindu myths, Shiva is said to carry the corpse of his wife, Sati “around the world on his shoulder until the other gods, to put an end to his mourning, dismembered the corpse.
-The spot where each each pieces of her body fell to the ground became sacred places of pilgrimage called pithas” (Encyclopedia Britannica, 1979, Vol. VIII, 913).
+In Hindu myths, Shiva was said to have carried the corpse of his wife, Sati “around the world on his shoulder until the other gods, to put an end to his mourning, dismembered the corpse.
+The spot where each pieces of her body fell to the ground became sacred places of pilgrimage called pithas.”
+(Encyclopedia Britannica, 1979, Vol. VIII, 913).

 Ancient Egypt “was covered with sepulchres of its martyred god: and many a leg and arm and skull, all vouched to be genuine, were exhibited in the rival burying places for the adoration of the Egyptian faithful.”
 (Alexander Hislop, The Two Babylons, Loizeaux Brothers, 1959, 179).